Hey-Kyoung Lee: Early academic career

-Lee rcompleted her Ph.D. in neuroscience in the lab of Mark Bear.
+Lee completed her Ph.D. in neuroscience in the lab of Mark Bear.
 Lee developed a chemical protocol for inducing plasticity, specifically to induce LTD by dephosphorylating an AMPA receptor subunit.

 Lee trained as a postdoc in the lab of Richard Huganir at Johns Hopkins University, with whom she had previously collaborated as a graduate student.
 She found that older rats with uncompromised memory formation and cognition were still able to adjust the strength of synapses as opposed to those with compromised cognition, due to the utilization of a different mechanism than younger rats.
 Huganir and Lee ultimately devised with a three-stage model of AMPA receptor phosphorylation in synaptic plasticity.

 Lee has also worked with Phillip Wong at the Johns Hopkins School of Medicine to study alterations in synaptic plasticity mechanisms in murine models of Alzheimer's disease.
 Later, as a biology professor at University of Maryland, Lee used nicotine in conjunction with an enzyme inhibiting drug to reduce the progression of Alzheimer's disease with minimal side effects.